lamh85/Lottery-Picks-Parser/README.md

 **Single responsibility principle** - Use small JS functions that are focused on one small task.

-**Make one file responsible for one general task.** EG: one file for validating lotto picks, and another for standardizing the response's JSON structure.
+**Make one file responsible for one general task.** However, we cannot have too many small files.
+I tried that, and encountered Stack Overflow errors.

 Use **comments** to identify a group of functions as related.